blender/cycles/README.md

 The following library dependencies are required for building a feature complete Cycles version.
 These are all included as part of the precompiled libraries.

 Required:
-- OpenGL
-- GLEW
-- GLUT
 - Boost
 - OpenImageIO
 - TBB

 Optional:
+- Alembic
 - Embree
 - OpenColorIO
 - OpenVDB / NanoVDB
 - OpenShadingLanguage
 - OpenImageDenoise
+- OpenGL
+- GLEW
+- GLUT

 For GPU rendering support on NVIDIA cards, these need to be downloaded and installed from the NVIDIA website.

 - CUDA Toolkit 11 or newer
-- OptiX 7.1 SDK
+- OptiX 7.3 SDK

 Examples
 --------